Nesquiko/swimlogs/doc/usecase/session_delete.md

 ## Extensions

-- 2A: System isn't responding
-  1. Inform user
-- 2B: Session doesn't exits
+- 2A: Session doesn't exits
   1. Refresh the session collection